endurantgames/cosmiclegends/src/power_stunts.md

 of their Core Power Words as a *third* (or fourth) Power Word in the Combo.

+For example, []{.lorem}

+## Using Personal Power Words {#toc-power-use-personal}

+[]{.lorem}

+## Using Core Power Words {#toc-power-use-core}

+You can use one of your Core Power Words as a *third* Power Word in a Power Stunt.
+Doing so costs 1 additional point of Might, and adds another 1 Success to the Effectiveness of a roll.

+By spending yet 1 *more* Might point you can add your *other* Core Power Word as a *fourth* Power Word in a Power Stunt.
+Collectively this gives a bonus of 3 Successes on the rolls Effectiveness, but also costs you 3 Might points.

 For example,

-## Nova Power Words {#toc-power-words-nova}
+## Using Nova Power Words {#toc-power-use-nova}

-When you've completed your hero's Motivations track, you unlock your **Nova Power Words** and can use them until the end of the current Story Arc.
+Once you've completed your hero's Motivations track, you unlock your **Nova Power Words** and can use them until the end of the current Story Arc.

-You can use one of your Nova Power Words as the second Power Word in a Stunt without spending any Might; likewise, you can add use one as your contribution to a Combo for free.
+You can use one of your Nova Power Words as the *second* Power Word in a Stunt without spending any Might; likewise, you can add use one as your contribution to a Combo for free.
 In both cases, the Nova Power Word still increases the roll's Effectiveness by 1 Success.